-1. Evaluate the effects of fixed exploitation rates on risk for wild populations of SONCC coho.
-Simulations include fixed total rates identified by the work group (0, 7, 13, 26) as well as higher rates intended to illustrate risk sensitivity for a range of populations.5

-5 Simulations are based on total exploitation rates which include both ocean and freshwater harvest rates.

-- 2. Describe sensitivity of generic populations A, B, and C to a series of fixed annual ERs ranging from 0.0 to 0.50.
-Generic populations are intended to provide reference values for other west coast coho populations. - 3.
-Evaluate the effects of abundance-based exploitation rates on risk for wild populations of SONCC coho.
-These simulations are intended to illustrate tradeoffs between fixed and variable exploitation rates that might result if abundance-based harvest control rules could be practically implemented. - 4.
-Evaluate the effects of abundance-based on risk for wild populations of SONCC coho. - 5.
-Describe short versus long term risks associated with exploitation rates. - 6.
+- 1. Evaluate the effects of fixed exploitation rates on risk for wild populations of SONCC Coho Salmon.
+Simulations include fixed total exploitation rates consistent with the Council's range of alternatives (0.0, 0.07, and 0.13-0.20 in increments of 0.01) to illustrate risk sensitivity for a range of populations. - 2.
+Describe sensitivity of generic populations A, B, and C to a series of fixed annual exploitation rates ranging from 0.0 to 0.20.
+Generic populations are intended to provide reference values for other west coast Coho Salmon populations. - 3.
+Describe short-term versus long-term risks associated with exploitation rates. - 4.
 Describe model sensitivity to key inputs including contributions of hatchery-origin fish to natural spawning, normal fishery implementation "errors", and abundance forecast errors.